Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 2. Gradescope: Best for Large-Scale Exam Management

-Ideal for: Universities with large enrollments, standardized exam workflows, coding assignments
+Ideal for: Universities with large enrollments, standardized exam workflows, and coding assignments.

 What it does: Gradescope (owned by Turnitin) specializes in managing high-volume grading of paper-based and digital exams.
 The platform excels at processing scanned bubble sheets and paper exams where similar answers appear across many students.